 Woodlawn wants to support staff involved in incidents and recognises that they can be under stress in difficult situations.
 It is important that colleagues support each other both during the challenging behaviour and afterward when they may need some time to talk about the incident.
 Incidents will be followed up by discussion and debriefing with senior management.
+All staff have had debrief training and this is used with individual pupils.

-Pupils and their parents may need de briefing after incidents and this will be carried out by the staff involved and / or senior management.
 Behaviour management meetings may be called to include parents or information shared with parents/carers via the telephone, home school diary or by sending copies of incident forms, as agreed with individuals.
 Parents / Carers must be informed that an incident has been recorded and that they can have access to it should they wish.